Welcome to the world of Avios points!

 - buying foreign currency

-- take out one of the BA American Express cards
+- taking out one of the BA American Express credit card

 You can also buy Avios points, although this is rarely worthwhile unless you are buying the last few you need for a redemption.
 The ba.com link to buy Avios is here.